C2SM/icon-vis/difference_map/README.md

 # difference map
 **Description:**

-The difference_map routine plots the absolute or relative difference between the values of a variable from two ICON output files on a lat-lon map using a colorbar.
+The difference_map routine plots the absolute or relative difference between the values of a variable from two ICON output files at a specific height, on a lat-lon map using a colorbar.
 Optionally one can add markers for significant or insignifcant data points.
 The difference_map.py script works together with a config file and is described below.
 Alternatively, a jupyter notebook (difference_map.ipynb) with the same functionalities is provided.
 Follow the installation instruction in the main folder or activate your virtual environment before running the script or starting the jupyter notebook.

 **Set config options and flags:**